hyperjumptech/monika/docs/src/pages/guides/probes.md

 ## Execution order

-In a configuration with multiple probes, `Monika` will perform the requests in the order that they are written down.
+In a configuration with multiple probes, `Monika` will perform the requests in sequence in the order that they are written down, one after another.

-On completion, `Monika` will sleep until the next interval to repeat the sequence again.
+On completion, `Monika` will sleep until the next interval to start again.
+At the top of the `config.json` file there is an `interval` setting.
+The execution will be restarted after every `interval`.
+If interval is shorter than the amount of time to dispatch all the request, then then monika will immediately repeat after the last probe response and notification alerts sent.

 ## Further reading